 The Business Office issues bills prior to each upcoming semester.
 Payments in advance are appreciated.
 When submitting payment, be sure to identify the student for whom payment is made and indicate that the payment is for the student's tuition account.

 Payment toward your student's account may be paid with check or cash.
-Payments can also be automatically deducted from your checking or savings account by authorizing an ACH (Automated Clearing House) charge from your account.
-Please contact the cashier of the Business Office by e-mailing firstname.lastname@example.org with your request for an "ACH Authorization" form.
+If you have selected the Monthly Payment Plan option, your payments can be automatically deducted from your checking or savings account by authorizing an ACH (Automated Clearing House) charge from your account.
+Please contact the Business Office cashier by e-mailing firstname.lastname@example.org with your request for an "ACH Authorization" form.
 Credit card payments are not accepted for payment of tuition and fees on student accounts.

 The Business Office sends each student a monthly statement of unpaid bills.
 In order for statements to be sent to parents or to another address, the waiver with signature must be completed (see FORM A).
 The Federal Privacy Act of 1974 prohibits the release of information on a student's account to anyone other than that student without written permission.
 This authorization form (FERPA) is available on our website .